greenageinfo/greenageinfo.github.io/apps.md

 ## WhatsApp

 WhatsApp is very common and everyone is already using it.
 This is `non-mandatory` but it is easier.
-Once you are reside in Greenage, ask one of your neighbors or friends, to the the main "Greenage" Community.
+Once you are reside in Greenage, ask one of your neighbors or friends, to add/invite you to the main "Greenage" Community.
 Once in the community, pick and Join or Request-to-Join the group(s) of your choice.